 - Comprehensive understanding of the Bible and theology.

-- Ability to apply such understanding to ministry settings.
+- Ability to apply such an understanding to ministry settings.

 - Growth in personal and spiritual maturity.

-- Ability to do self-assessment in personality, character, and ministerial gifts.
+- Ability to conduct self-assessment in personality, character, and ministerial gifts.

 - Passion for global evangelism.

-- Cultural sensitivity in interpersonal relationships and in ministry settings.
+- Cultural sensitivity in interpersonal relationships and ministry settings.

-- A bachelor or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.
+- A bachelor’s or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.

-- Had been converted, and baptized for at least two years.
+- Converted and baptized for at least two years.

-- A demonstration of maturity in personal and spiritual life, with two recommendations from church pastors or leaders.
+- A demonstration of personal and spiritual maturity, with two recommendations from church pastors or leaders.

 - The ability to understand Mandarin.
-(An interview will be given to assess the listening comprehension)
+(An interview will be given to assess listening comprehension)

 - Proof of English proficiency is required.
-Minimum TOEFL score of 470/ 52 (TOEFL iBT).
-(Applicants with a Bachelor or higher degree from English speaking schools are exempt from this requirement.)
+A minimum TOEFL score of 470/ 52 (TOEFL iBT) is required.
+(Applicants with a bachelor’s or higher degree from English-speaking schools are exempt from this requirement.)

 Duration and Location

-The program must be completed in time frame between 2 to 7 years.
-Students may petition for an extension on a case-by-case basis if pass 7 years.
+The program must be completed between 2 to 7 years.
+Students may petition for an extension on a case-by-case basis.